IBM/CodeEngine/thumbnail/README.md

 It's a very basic application where you can drag-n-drop one of the images into the first box, or upload your own image if you wish.
 Once there is an image in there, go ahead and hit the "Generate Thumbnail" button to process the image.
-The resulting thumbnail should appear in the right hand box.
+The resulting thumbnail should appear in the right-hand box.

 Let's pause here for a moment to understand what we just did.
 With just two pieces of information (application name and container image) we've now